elemental-lf/benji/docs/source/administration.rst

 Secure your block data
 ----------------------

-Your *data backend* should be redundant in some way, too.
+Your storage should be redundant in some way, too.
 Most cloud providers have an SLA which guarantees a certain level of availability.
-If you manage your *data backend* yourself, then you should look into redundancy and high-availability technologies like:
+If you manage your storage yourself, then you should look into redundancy and high-availability technologies like:

 - RAID 1, 5 and 6